Jail Standards Commission

-The bill creates and the Colorado jail standards commission (commission) in the department of public safety legislative branch .
+The act creates the legislative oversight committee (committee) concerning Colorado jail standards and the Colorado jail standards commission (commission) in the legislative branch.
 The committee consists of 6 members of the General Assembly and oversees the commission.
 The committee may introduce up to 3 pieces of legislation in the 2024 session based on recommendations from the commission.

-creates recommends standards for the operation of Colorado's county jails (jails). and updates the standards as necessary.
-The commission consists of the following 20 22 members:
+The commission recommends standards for the operation of Colorado's county jails (jails).
+The commission consists of the following 22 members:

 - 5 sheriffs or senior jail administrators;